 - Return to competition.

 - Studies have shown that strengthening neck muscles helps reduce the risk of concussions.
-The following exercises can help strengthen your neck:
+Watch the following videos for exercises can help strengthen your neck:

 - Get a lot of rest.

 - Don’t train until symptoms have been completely resolved.